Your cannabis seeds have sprouted, or you are growing clones, and they are developing at a fast rate.

 - Get the growing medium of your choice ready as discussed in transplanting seedlings.

-Or your Rockwell or routing pugs, these are not required as the clones can be planted directly into the growing medium.
+Or your Rockwell or routing pugs, are not required as the clones can be planted directly into the growing medium.

 - Make a small indent in your growing medium 43 in deep with a straw or Chopstick of your choice.

-- Remove the Clone from the neoprene collar gently and place it into the hole a growing medium.
+- Remove the Clone from the neoprene collar gently and place it into the hole of a growing medium.

 - Cover the hole firmly with your growing medium either coco or soil.